 - 1. Restart the system and get to the Firmware SMS utilities.
-In the utilities check: - Is the intended boot device correctly specified in the boot sequence?
+In the utilities check: - Check if the intended boot device correctly specified in the boot sequence.

-- · For network boot attempts: - Are the IP parameters correct? - Attempt to "Ping" the target server using the SMS "Ping" utility. - 2.
+- If the intended boot device is not correctly specified in the boot sequence, add it to the boot sequence using the SMS menus.
+If the intended boot device cannot be added to the boot sequence, go to step 3. - If you are attempting to boot from the network, go to step 2. - If you are attempting to boot from a disk drive or CD-ROM, go to step 3. - Are the IP parameters correct? - Attempt to "Ping" the target server using the SMS "Ping" utility. - 2.
 If the checkpoint F05 or F5B is displayed for an extended time, there may be a problem with the integrity of the boot image. - Try to boot and run standalone diagnostics against the system, particularly against the intended boot device.
 If the diagnostics are successful, it may be necessary to perform an operating system specific recovery process, or reinstall the operating system. - 3.
 If attempting to boot from a Harddisk, CDROM, or Tape drive: - a.
 Try a different CD/Tape (unless booting from Harddisk) - b.
 Verify proper SCSI bus termination - c.
 Replace SCSI cable - d.
 It is possible that another attached SCSI device is causing the problem.